aday1/qr-zipper/README.md

     Data is automatically split into multiple chunks Each chunk includes position information and an MD5 checksum Use the P2P Transfer mode to transfer large files between devices
+    NEW: Send ZIP and other binary files via P2P.
+Non-text files are wrapped in a base64 envelope with filename and type metadata, optionally encrypted with your password, and reassembled on the receiver where you can save the original file.

 Tips for Best Results